Embracing modern business Education is the key to becoming exceptional

 confidence, but about passion, a down to earth nature, courage, and a strong desire to learn from others.

 To become exceptional in a professional role requires the ability to focus on the ‘inside’ first, before worrying about the ‘outside’, says Wendy.
 In other words, it’s a lot easier to develop your own skillset and grow through education, rather than going against the grain of traditional workplace culture, and trying to challenge the status quo to begin with.
 Developing your skills in communication and relationships is paramount.

 It’s really about following a path of less resistance, until you are acknowledged by your colleagues or management for your intrapreneurial efforts at large.
 The key to progression is also about learning about your environment and knowing where you stand amongst your peers; then deciding on the best way forward for a mutual outcome between the organisation and the employee.

 In a conclusive statement made by Wendy, the key to ‘scaling your wall’ and becoming exceptional, is really about leveraging on an expert coach that can teach you ways to better handle your fears, anxieties, and develop a strategic compass of navigation to help you achieve your goals at work.

 About the Author

 Federico Re is an entrepreneurship coach, motivational speaker, journalist, and business writer based in Australia.
-At 22, he started a business with revenue growth 50 per cent annually over 10 consecutive years and earned more than $10 million per year in retail sales.
-He attended ‘Branson Centre of Entrepreneurship’ in South Africa and have been published internationally.
-He is the founder of a niche coaching practice Creative Entrepreneur (Australia), tailored for aspiring entrepreneurs, SME business owners, and CEOs.
+In 1997, at the age of 22, he started a business with revenue growth of 50 per cent annually, achieving retail sales of more than $10 million per year.
+He attended the ‘Branson Centre of Entrepreneurship’ in South Africa, and is the founder of a niche coaching practice Creative Entrepreneur based in Melbourne.
+His bespoke services are tailored for aspiring entrepreneurs, SME business owners, and CEOs.